djizco/react-nodegui-boilerplate/README.md

 * Webpack 4 conveniently bundles your code for you.
 * Babel lets you use ES6/7 features.
 * ESLint helps you maintain a high level of code quality.

+## Notes

+* For typescript support, merge the typescript-support branch.
+* React-Redux requires React-DOM for certain things.
+If you don't want to use this package, you canmerge the no-react-redux branch.

 ## Code Structure